KING IV REPORT ON CORPORATE GOVERNANCE FOR SOUTH AFRICA (‘KING IV’)

 Professional corporate governance services to the Board

 Through the office of the company secretary, the Board has access to professional and independent guidance on corporate governance and its legal duties.
 The company secretary has been appointed in compliance with the Companies Act and the JSE Listings Requirements to provide the Board with guidance and advice on discharging its responsibilities.
-With regard to the company secretary, the Board:
+Regarding the company secretary, the Board:

 – is responsible for the appointment, terms of employment, and removal from office;